gregmoille/pyLLE/docs/pyLLE.md

     - domega_init \<float\>: initial detuning of the pump
     - domega_end \<float\>: final detuning of the pump
     - \[domga_stop\] \<float\>: where to stop the scan in detuning but keep doing the simulation
-- debug \<bool\>: Save a trace in a logfile in the working directory of the different actions pyLLE perform (default = True)
+- debug \<bool\>: Save a trace in a log file in the working directory of the different actions pyLLE perform (default = True)

 ### LLEsolver.Analyze(self, plot=False, f=None, ax=None, label=None, plottype='all', zero_lines=True, mu_sim=None)